France–Kenya relations: Development cooperation

 Kenya and France have signed multiple agreements on cooperation.
 Currently both countries are working on a new bilateral agreement for scientific cooperation.
 As of 2009, a five-year scientific agreement establishes the modalities of scientific and technical cooperation.

 In 2014, AFD, the French Development Agency, and the Government of Kenya signed 100 million EUR (11.5 billion KES) soft loan.
 Under the deal AFD will finance a project for the expansion of Nairobi's water system.

 In 2013, a project to connect the Kenyan and Ethiopian power grids was signed.
 Under the deal AFD will provide a 91 million EUR (10.5 billion KES) soft loan.

 The conditions of the loans from AFD are soft.
 The loans have a 20 to 25-year period of maturity with a grace period of 7 years and an interest rate currently of less than 2%.
 Unlike many agreements being signed by Kenya, the loans are open for competitive bidding.
 This means the loan doesn't support French owned companies.
 China which has been Kenya's largest financier in recent years doesn't allow for competitive bidding in deals it signs.
 The deals are mostly meant to support Chinese owned firms, as they are the only firms allowed to execute the projects.

-Over the past decade AFD has contributed financing worth 1 billion EUR (KES.107 billion).
+In 2020, Kenya and France signed a €1.3 billion public-private partnership deal in Paris for the expansion of a 140 km highway between Nairobi and Nakuru.
+The project was to be led by a French consortium including Vinci Highways and Meridiam.
+However, in April 2025, Kenya announced the termination of the agreement, citing concerns over financial risks linked to traffic demand.
+The Kenya National Highways Authority (KeNHA) stated that efforts to restructure the contract had failed.
+Although construction had not begun, Kenyan authorities indicated that a Chinese contractor is expected to take over the project, marking a shift in infrastructure cooperation away from France and towards China.